cdupont/Nomic-old/README.md

 Launch with the command:

-$ Nomyc
+$ Nomyx

 and follow the instructions.
-You may connect using a web browser or a command line remote terminal like telnet.
+You may connect using a web browser to the given address.